Bank of East Asia : Fraudulent Mobile Phone SMS Notification | MarketScreener

 Fraudulent Mobile Phone SMS Notification

-Hong Kong, 3rd October, 2021 - The Bank of East Asia, Limited ("BEA" or the "Bank") would like to notify all customers and the general public that the Bank has no affiliation whatsoever with fraudulent SMSes containing the following hyperlinks about the operation of digital wallets:
+Hong Kong, 9th October, 2021 - The Bank of East Asia, Limited ("BEA" or the "Bank") would like to notify all customers and the general public that the Bank has no affiliation whatsoever with fraudulent SMSes containing the following hyperlink about the operation of a digital wallet:

-Anyone who has provided personal information to or conducted any financial transactions via the above-mentioned websites should immediately report the case to the Police for investigation, and call BEA's Customer Service Hotline on (852) 2211 1333 for assistance.
-Customers should also refrain from visiting the websites and downloading any suspicious files.
+Anyone who has provided personal information to or conducted any financial transactions via the above-mentioned website should immediately report the case to the Police for investigation, and call BEA's Customer Service Hotline on (852) 2211 1333 for assistance.
+Customers should also refrain from visiting the website and downloading any suspicious files.

 BEA would like to remind customers that they can access the Bank's internet-based services safely and securely via its homepage www.hkbea.com.